Tom Brady Player Prop Bets for NFL Week 12 | Tampa Bay vs. Indianapolis 11/28/2021

 Matchup vs. Indianapolis

-- Brady's 341 passing yards one matchup against the Colts are 24.5 more yards than his over/under in Sunday's game.
+- Brady threw for 341 passing yards one matchup against the Colts, 24.5 more yards than his over/under in Sunday's game.

-- Brady threw multiple touchdown passes in that matchup against the Colts.
+- Brady threw multiple touchdown passes in that game against the Colts.

 - Note: Brady's stats vs. Colts date back to 2016.

-- The 260.1 passing yards the Colts give up per game makes them the NFL's 17th-ranked pass defense this season.
+- The Colts are conceding 260.1 passing yards per game this season, the NFL's 17th-ranked pass defense.

 - The Colts have given up 25 passing TDs this season (2.3 per game), ranking them 32nd among NFL defenses.